Increasing flexibility of fixed-term employment contracts and other changes to the Employment Contracts Act

 Under the previous Act, the employer was required to give an employee a personal notice of lay-off no later than 14 days before the lay-off begins.
 In addition, collective agreements may specify a notice period of 14 days in accordance with the Act or longer.

-The notice period would be shortened to seven days.
-The possibility of local collective bargaining would also be added to the Act.
-The employer and the representative of the employees could agree to observe the seven-day notice period instead of the longer notice period included in the collective agreement.
+The notice period will be shortened to seven days.
+The possibility of local collective bargaining was also added to the Act.
+The employer and the representative of the employees may agree to observe the seven-day notice period instead of the longer notice period included in the collective agreement.
 The agreement must be in writing.

 The re-employment obligation refers to a situation where an employer needs employees for the same or similar tasks for which the employer has dismissed an employee four months earlier for financial or production-related reasons.
 If the dismissed employee is a jobseeker, the employer is required to offer the employee the work in question.
 However, the obligation to re-employ would be six months for employment relationships that have lasted at least 12 years.

-Re-employment obligation would only apply to employers with at least 50 employees.
+Re-employment obligation will only apply to employers with at least 50 employees.

-It would be possible to agree on different rules on the re-employment obligation in the collective agreement, as is currently the case.
+It will be possible to agree on different rules on the re-employment obligation in the collective agreement, as is currently the case.

 Fixed-term employment contracts are regulated by e.g. the EU Fixed-term Work Directive (the so-called Framework Agreement on fixed-term work).
 The Framework Agreement requires Member States to prevent the abuse of fixed-term employment contracts.
 Member States may choose different ways to do this.
 The agreement does not require Member States to regulate the first fixed-term employment contract with an employee.